 Utilities are Axiom report files that belong to a file group.
 These utilities can be accessed from the file group menu, can use file group features such as file group variables and calc method libraries, and can be included as part of file group cloning.
-And because utilities are report files, all the features available for reports are also available in file group utilities (such as Quick Filter).
+And because utilities are report files, all the features available for reports are also available in file group utilities.